 At this point, a claim will be made to the Reserve Fund for the outstanding amount.
 The fund will usually pay the claim and all the Lenders are repaid.

 As with all investments, your capital is at risk.
-However at Carilend, we have applied global best practice to ensure our Lenders are protected.
+However, at Carilend, we have applied the global best practice to ensure our Lenders are protected.
 For even more information on how we manage risks, please click here, or for detailed information on our Loan Approval Process, please see our blog post Carilend's Loan Approval Process.

 We will be publishing more posts and blogs in the coming weeks giving more detail on Peer to Peer lending and how our business works.
 Like or follow us on Facebook, LinkedIn or Twitter or visit our site www.carilend.com to get more information now and register for updates as they happen.